robang74/redfishos/README.md

 in the files headers, in the ChangeLogs, in the documents authoship or referal sections, at end of websites, etc.

+> :information_source: **Note**
+>
-> __Note__: the report of activities and related proof of expences will be submited to those contributed, only.
+> The report of activities and related proof of expences will be submited to those contributed, only.
 On regular basis monthly, quarterly or yearly depending on the amount of support they trusted to delegate to my management.
 Those nominative reports will be sent with the friendly clause to not publicly disclose those data before three years the date of the report.

 ---